Ajjya/File-library/README.md

 # File-library
-A simple jQuery library for uploading, cropping, deleting files
+A simple jQuery library for uploading, cropping, deleting files1